Last Updated on Wednesday, May 17, 2023

 This page features real-time flow data and other helpful information about 10 of California's best whitewater rafting rivers.

-For more specific information about each river’s season predictions, see the individual river sections below or contact us - depending on what you are looking for (Beginner-Intermediate or more Advanced) we will be happy to help you find the best trip and time of year to raft for your group.
+For more specific information about each river’s season, see the individual river sections below or contact us - depending on what you are looking for, we will be happy to help you find the best trip for your group.

-To stay connected and up-to-date on all California river flow information, sign up for the AO eNews, read the AO Blog, or follow us on Facebook, Twitter or Instagram.
+To stay connected and up-to-date on all California river flow information, sign up for the AO eNews, read the AO Blog, or follow us on Facebook or Instagram.

 The measurement used to determine the flow in a river is “CFS”, which is Cubic Feet per Second.
 Gauges along the river indicate how much water is moving past a given point.
 The higher the “CFS” the higher the flow.
 Most of the time, higher flows (higher CFS) means more exciting and challenging rafting trips.